ffTsuzuku/github_search/README.md

 -   `Sources` Repositories that are not forked from others
 -   `Member` Repositories where the organization is not the owner

-`NOTE:` The `all` and `private` Filter requires you to provide a valid Github token that belongs to the organzation.
+`NOTE:` The `all` and `private` filter requires you to provide a valid Github token that belongs to the organzation.
 More on that below.

 ### Supported Filters For Users